-Anyone wishing to have advertisements posted in the residence halls must have them approved by the Student Life Desk in Doyle Hall A Student Life Desk Assistant will place a "Please Remove By" date stamp on the flyer.
+Anyone wishing to have advertisements posted in the residence halls must have them approved by the Student Life Desk in Doyle Hall.
+A Student Life [SLIC] Desk Assistant will place a "Please Remove By" date stamp on the flyer.

 Students are able to post information regarding clubs and organizations that are appropriate and in line with the university mission on the cork boards outside of their rooms without Student Life Desk approval.
-Non-residents will not be granted access in the residence halls to post materials and should work with the Residence & Commuter Life Office, Theresa 022 in regards to distribution.
-Residence & Commuter Life Staff reserve the right to remove postings that may be deemed offensive or disrupt the community at any time.
+Non-residents will not be granted access in the residence halls to post materials and should work with the Office of Housing & Residence Life, Theresa 0223 in regards to distribution.

+The Office of Housing & Residence Life reserves the right to remove postings that may be deemed offensive or disrupt the community at any time.